Mortal/csaudk-submitj/README.md

   Remember to comment out any System.out-lines in your own code before calling submit()!

-If you believe there are other common mistakes that should be mentioned in this list, let us know on the Blackboard discussion board.
+If you believe there are other common mistakes that should be mentioned in this list, let us know on the Brightpsace discussion board.